azimidev/azimidev.github.io/README.md

-## About HassanAzimi
+## About azimi.dev
-Hassan Azimi is created for personal use from scratch with the help of NPM, jQuery and Tachyons.
+azimi.dev is created for personal use from scratch with the help of NPM, jQuery and Tachyons.

 ## Licence
-Nobody is allowed to use this project or it's idea for any purposes.
+Nobody is allowed to use this project or its idea for any purpose.